mikecinnamon/MLearning/[ML-21] Example - The dogs vs cats data set.md

 ## Q4b.
 Adding a densely connected classifier on top

-Now we build a new network adding three layers on top of the convolutional base.
+Next, we build a new network adding three layers on top of the convolutional base.
 The convolutional base is managed here as a single component.
 The top layers are the same as in the network of question Q3.
 Note that the 14,714,688 parameters of the convolutional base appear here as non-trainable.

 ```
 In [32]: input_tensor = Input(shape=(150, 150, 3))